Cross-layer Design for Real-Time Grid Operation: Estimation, Optimization and Power Flow: Online Feedback Optimization and Estimation

 \subsection{Online Feedback Optimization (OFO) block}

-\r{Our objective is to use feedback to track the time-varying solution the AC-OPF \eqref{eq:optprob}.
-Hence, the operator $T(\cdot)$ in OFO \eqref{eq:oper} is typically based on an optimization algorithm that has been modified to incorporate measurements and can be classified based on how it handle the grid constraints:
+{Our objective is to use feedback to track the time-varying solution of the AC-OPF \eqref{eq:optprob}.
+Hence, the operator $T(\cdot)$ in OFO \eqref{eq:oper} is typically based on an optimization algorithm that has been modified to incorporate measurements.
+These operators can be classified based on how they handle the grid constraints: